SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 Note: If there is only *one* dialog partner configured, this will be activated for listen mode by default.
 In this situation, no activation command is necesssary.

-Beside the *builtin* voice recognition capabilities, you can still use a specialized external voice recognition appplications like [VoiceMacro](http://www.voicemacro.net/) as an external event source for controller actions, since this specialized applications have a much better recognition quality in most cases.
+Beside the *builtin* voice recognition capabilities, you can still use specialized external voice recognition appplications like [VoiceMacro](http://www.voicemacro.net/) as an external event source for controller actions, since these specialized applications might have a much better recognition quality in many cases.

 #### Jona, the Virtual Race Engineer